lyoganathan/lyoganathan.github.io/_pages/about.md

 ---
 layout: single
-title: Laagi Yoganathan
+title: About Me
 permalink: /about/
 ---

-# Work:
+## Work:

 Currently I'm a data analyst at SiriusXM.
-Im on the CRM team and use statistics and machine learning to build models to target customers and measure their effectiveness.
+Im on the CRM team and use statistics and machine learning to build, train, and deploy models to target customers.
 I also work on campaigns, experimentaiton, data visualization, dashboarding/reporting and automating data workflows.

-# Academic Background:
+## Academic Background:

 I did my MSc. and BSc. in the
 [Department of Psychology, Neuroscience & Behaviour](https://science.mcmaster.ca/pnb/)